JeanLucPons/Kangaroo/README.md

 # Distributed clients and central server(s)

 It is possible to run Kangaroo in client/server mode.
-The server has the same options as the standard program except that you have to specify manualy the number of distinguisehd point bits number using -d.
+The server has the same options as the standard program except that you have to specify manually the number of distinguished point bits number using -d.
 All clients which connect will get back the configuration from the server.
-At the moment, the server is limitted to one single key.
+At the moment, the server is limited to one single key.
 If you restart the server with a different configuration (range or key), you need to stop all clients otherwise they will reconnect and send wrong points.

 Starting the server with backup every 5 min, 12 distinguished bits, in64.txt as config file: